IntelligentAutomationCommunity/CTX-Microsoft-Teams-Integration/README.md

 # CTX-Microsoft-Teams-Integration

-The following instructions allow you to compare flow packages from different environments and see what flows are different and what is different in them.
-This proves useful when having disconnected environments where Cortex Gateway Publish functionality cannot be used to check if the master and the published version is diferent.
+The Cortex Microsoft Teams integration module allows you to create information and action cards in Microsoft Teams.
+More information regarding the cards layout can be found in: *[message card reference](https://docs.microsoft.com/en-us/outlook/actionable-messages/message-card-reference)*

 # How to use intructions